tumagonx/nwjs_docs_old/Menu.md

 In this way, you can precisely choose which menu to show for different elements, and you can update menu elements just before popuping it.

+### Menu.createMacBuiltin(appname)
+_since v0.10.0-rc1_
+OSX only.
+Create the default menus (App, Edit and Windows).
+Later the items can be manipulated with the `items` property.
+The argument `appname` is use for the name of App menu.

 ## See also

 * [[Tray]]